-Spray on a thermal protectant (we love the smooth results we get from TRESemmé Thermal Creations Heat Tamer Spray) and comb through the hair to ensure it’s evenly coated.
+When using a flat iron, spray on a thermal protectant throughout your hair.
+We love the smooth results we get from TRESemmé Thermal Creations Heat Tamer Spray.
+After spritzing your hair, comb the product through to ensure it’s evenly coated.
 This added layer of protection will prevent hair from singeing on hot spots on the iron.
 For thick hair, section and spray to absolutely ensure all strands have an even coating.

 5. Section hair.